 Speaking of desserts and baking, when I think about my baking, it has evolved greatly over the years.
 Where I once spent time baking Reese’s Bars from a box, today my baking has morphed into something much different.

 Every year come lent, I challenge myself to give something up.
 6 years back, I remember lent quite well, as for the first time ever I gave up sweets.
 Let me say- this was a true challenge for me, as my sweet tooth was in overdrive!
 I was addicted to sweets- most sweets in sight.

 At the time, I had 3 candy addictions: Dots, Candy Corn, and Reese’s Peanut Butter Cups.
-I have many memories eating handfuls of these items throughout many days- and even after dinner at night.
+I have many memories eating handfuls of these items throughout many days and even after dinner at night.
 It was not out of the ordinary for my body to experience the standard sugar high….then not long after that the sugar crash.
-Bouncing back and forth, I finally decided I would take a temporary break from sweets (little did I know that temporary break would be one step in a life diet change).
+Bouncing back and forth, I finally decided I would take a temporary break from sweets (little did I know that a temporary break would be one step in a life diet change).

 Inspired by many people around me, my research began.
-I read book after book, and was intrigued to learn more about how bodies metabolize sugar, and even how to craft all sorts of healthy recipes (using real & raw ingredients, but still are packed with powerful taste).
-It was right around this time somewhere 6 years ago in which my healthy recipe and food obsession was born.
+I read book after book and was intrigued to learn more about how bodies metabolize sugar, and even how to craft all sorts of healthy recipes (using real & raw ingredients, but still are packed with powerful taste).
+It was right around this time somewhere 6 years ago in which my healthy recipe and food obsession were born.
 I quickly learned I CAN still eat sweet- and darn good sweets- cookies, cakes, doughnuts- that are actually healthy for you (yes, healthy).

-- Place sliced strawberries on the top.
-Place in the freezer for 30 minutes
+4. Place sliced strawberries on the top.

-- Serve and enjoy!
+6. Serve and enjoy!

-OPTIONAL: you can add a small amount of peppermint extract– to the filling mixture to give a seasonal flavor.)
+OPTIONAL: you can add a small amount of peppermint extract or peppermint essential oil -- to the filling mixture to give a seasonal flavor.